SEM 1 dynamics in Cities – connecting Working, Living and Learning

 Supernova and polycentric London

 Global cities, such as London, provide a crucial context for the exploration and development of the social ecosystem model.
-Here we argue that London can be understood as a ‘supernova city’ with a mono-centre and convergent travel to work patterns (see Figure 4 below).
+Here it is argued that London can be understood as a ‘supernova city’ with a mono-centre and convergent travel to work patterns (see Figure 4 below).

 Figure 4.
 Supernova London